metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 Optional:

-- `enabled` (Boolean) Enable TLS for the monitoring endpoint.Changing this option will force a rollout of all instances.
+- `enabled` (Boolean) Enable TLS for the monitoring endpoint.
+Changing this option will force a rollout of all instances.